gmph/gmph.github.io/_posts/2016-06-22-making-shout.md

 ![Shout]({{site.url}}/shout/shout-banner.png){:style="box-shadow: 0 1px 4px rgba(0,0,0,.1)"}

-Thinking back over the recent work I have done, I don't think I gave enough time to document my experience with a little side project I from the start of the year: "Shout" is a web app which creates colourful animated GIFs from text and images.
+Thinking back over the recent work I have done, I don't think I gave enough time to document my experience with a little side project from the start of the year: "Shout" is a web app which creates colourful animated GIFs from text and images.

 [Shout – Create colourful animated GIFs from text and images](http://gmph.co/shout){:target="_blank"}{:data-gmph="link"}